expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 #### Overriding flags

-If you have multiple groups of symbols in your pattern, and the majority of them are adjacent, but a few of them should be non-adjacent, you can put the `+` at the beginning of the pattern and use the `-` inside of the pattern.
+If you have multiple groups of symbols in your pattern, and the majority of them are adjacent, and only a few of them should be non-adjacent, you can put the `+` at the beginning of the pattern and use the `-` inside of the pattern.
 For example, `$+ A B C $* $[- D E F $] $* G H I` is equivalent to `$[+ A B C $] $* D E F $* $[+ G H I $]`.

 The scope flags also can override each other, but only when this doesn't introduce a contradiction.
-For example, if you want to find all frames containing different groups of symbols with the restriction that each group must be inside a single statement, and some of the groups must be in hypotheses and some in assertions, you can write a pattern similar to this one `$+s A B C $/ D E F $/ $[H G H I $/ J K L $] $/ $[a M N O $]`.
+For example, if you want to find all frames containing different groups of symbols with the restriction that each group must be located within a single statement, and some of the groups must be in hypotheses and some in assertions, you can write a pattern similar to this one `$+s A B C $/ D E F $/ $[H G H I $/ J K L $] $/ $[a M N O $]`.